 Nothing’s that fun when the word “work” is thrown into it.
-But the least you can do is learn how to be the ultimate road warrior.
+The least you can do is learn how to be the ultimate road warrior.

 For the past three or so years, there hasn’t been one trip where I’ve completely abstained from work.
 It’s probably not the healthiest lifestyle, but in the meantime, I’ve learned to make do and figure out how to get things done.
 There’s nothing harder than trying to remain productive and concentrated when you’re constantly on the move.

-It’s definitely difficult to master the art, but over time I’ve definitely gleaned a few tidbits to make sure I am productive as possible.
-Often times, it requires an inordinate amount of self-discipline and this is especially if you won’t be as accountable to the home office while you’re out and about.
-In order to be efficient, you’ll need to make some basic assumptions and anticipate for all kinds of circumstances.
+It’s definitely difficult to master the art, but over time I’ve definitely gleaned a few tidbits to make sure productivity remains at an all-time high.
+Often times, it requires an inordinate amount of self-discipline.
+This is especially compounded if you won’t be as accountable to the home office while you’re out and about.
+In order to be efficient, you’ll need to make basic assumptions and anticipate for all kinds of circumstances.

 In a really interesting Digital Trends piece, tech writer Matt Smith gave up his laptop in favor of a tablet for three months to see if it could truly replace his machine.
 The results?